- Joined

 (a) Making all necessary changes to documents of law

-(b) Assists the Speaker with the administration of the House
+(b) Assisting the Speaker with the administration of the House

-(c) Assists the President of the Senate with the administration of the Senate
+(c) Assisting the President of the Senate with the administration of the Senate

-(f) Regularly informs the public of motions of significant public interest via government-announcements.
-Motions of significant public interest include but are not limited to the following:
+(g) Regularly informing the public of motions of significant public interest via government-announcements.
+Motions of significant public interest include but are not limited to:

 (i) Nominations/Confirmations